Suvalkija: Political history

 The lands of the Sudovians were incorporated into the Grand Duchy of Lithuania during the 13th century.
 The region was frequently ravaged by the Teutonic Knights and was abandoned by most of its inhabitants.
 After the 1422 Treaty of Melno, its western borders were fixed and the territory became the sole property of the Grand Duke himself.
-In 1569 the Grand Duchy joined the Kingdom of Poland to form the Polish–Lithuanian Commonwealth.
+In 1569, the Grand Duchy joined the Kingdom of Poland to form the Polish–Lithuanian Commonwealth.
 The Commonwealth was partitioned in 1795 and Suvalkija, as part of the larger territory on the left bank of the Neman River, was incorporated into the Province of East Prussia.
 This meant that Suvalkija was separated from Lithuania Proper, which was taken by the Russian Empire.
-In 1807 Suvalkija was briefly part of the Duchy of Warsaw, a small Polish state established by Napoleon Bonaparte, before being incorporated in 1815 into Congress Poland, an entity formed by personal union with the Russian Empire.
-During the remainder of the 19th century and the early 20th century, Suvalkija was administratively part of the Augustów Governorate, and later of the Suwałki Governorate.
-Russian census statistics showed that Lithuanians formed a slight majority in the northern part of the governorate, and that Poles, concentrated in the Suwałki Region in the south, accounted for about 23% of the Governorate's total population.
-Lithuania and Poland became independent states after World War I, and disputed their borders in this region.
+In 1807, Suvalkija was briefly part of the Duchy of Warsaw, a small Polish state established by Napoleon Bonaparte, before being incorporated in 1815 into Congress Poland, an entity formed by personal union with the Russian Empire.
+During the remainder of the 19th and early 20th century, Suvalkija was administratively part of the Augustów Governorate, and later of the Suwałki Governorate.
+Russian census statistics showed that Lithuanians formed a slight majority in the northern part of the governorate, and that Poles, concentrated in the Suwalszczyzna in the south, accounted for about 23% of the Governorate's total population.
+Lithuania and Poland regained independence after World War I, and disputed their borders in this region.
 The Suwałki Governorate was split more or less along ethnic lines.
-Suvalkija has since been part of Lithuania, and Suwałki Region – part of Poland.
+Suvalkija has since been part of Lithuania, and Suwalszczyzna – part of Poland.